fee-sah-yor/fee-sah-yor/README.md

-- 🌱 I’m currently learning React Native, Typescript.
+- 🌱 I’m currently learning React Native and Typescript.
+- 🔭 I’m currently working on a mobile app for resturants and a Nextjs admin page
 - 📫 How to reach me: fisayodoris@gmail.com
 -  💬 Ask me about anything relating to vanilla CSS
 - ⚡ Fun fact: I code design before functionality